 NOTE: No hardware or BIOS setup is required after adding or removing memory.

 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 64, 128, 256, or 512MB with Serial Presence Detect (SPD).
+Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM).
+One side (with memory chips) of the DIMM takes up one row on the motherboard.